 Your mouth is full of bacteria, which, if left unchecked, can cause cavities and gum disease that lead to tooth loss and other serious health problems.
+If you suspect you have suffered from the consequences of gum disease you may wish to find a Periodontist near you in Pasadena for further care and attention.
 But your toothbrush and floss aren’t the only tools for preventing this: your choice of mouthwash also makes a big difference.

 Some people use mouthwash to help eliminate bad breath and prevent oral diseases.
 If you use mouthwash, it is best to use an alcohol-free mouthwash.
 You should also use mouthwash that contains fluoride.
 In addition, you can purchase mouthwash that contains chlorhexidine if you have gum disease.
 Some mouthwashes also contain alcohol.
 If you choose a mouthwash with alcohol, you should not use it for longer than a few weeks.
 If you use mouthwash as part of your dental care routine, you can keep your mouth looking and feeling healthy.